Jetison333/rotg/rulings.md

-This documents the GA's intepretations of the rules to encourage consistency between rulings, acting as a form of FAQ.
+This documents the GA's intepretations of the rules, and any oct rulings that are meant to set precedent. to encourage consistency between rulings, acting as a form of FAQ.

 As stated by:
 > The Game Adminstrator has the final word on all issues regarding the interpretation of the rules text and on issues for which the rules text does not specify a resolution.